pshrmn/foraging/README.md

         sets: {<selectorSet>...}
     }

-A selector set is a group of selectors within a page, optionally linked together by a parent selector
+A selector set is a schema of selectors within a page, optionally linked together by a parent selector

     selectorSet = {
         name: <string>,